Ali Baba (1940 film): Production

 The first shot for Alibaba was taken at the same studio (Imperial), where Mehboob Khan had started his career as one of the forty thieves in a vat, Alibaba Aur Chalis Chor (1929).
 He remained unseen in the vat for the entire length of his debut role.
 This was the remake of the same film.
 Alibaba was shot at night as it was the fasting month of Ramzan.
 It was during the shooting of this film that Mehboob Khan and Sardar Akhtar got together and later married.
 The film was the last film Khan made for Sagar Movietone as he soon moved on to form Mehboob Productions.

 Music

 The film had music by Anil Biswas, with lyrics written by Aah Sitapuri.
-The singers are Surendra, Wahidan Bai and Anil Biswas.
+The singers were Surendra, Wahidan Bai and Anil Biswas.